Successfully completed!

 Magdalena Abakanowicz

-This spring, delve into the life and work of Magdalena Abakanowicz across three locations in Brabant: TextielMuseum in Tilburg, Het Noordbrabants Museum, and Provinciehuis Noord-Brabant in 's-Hertogenbosch.
-This website provides more information about this collaboration, the exhibitions, and joint activities.
+In 2025, the life and work of Magdalena Abakanowicz took centre stage at three locations in Brabant: TextielMuseum in Tilburg, Het Noordbrabants Museum, and Provinciehuis Noord-Brabant in 's-Hertogenbosch.
+This website provides more information about this collaboration.
+The exhibition has been enthusiastically received by the press and the public.
+Thanks to the many visitors and the involvement of partners, the collaboration has been a great success.

 About the triptych

-Step into the world of Magdalena Abakanowicz (1930-2017) this spring.
+In the spring of 2025, you entered the world of Magdalena Abakanowicz (1930-2017).
 One of the greatest artists of the past century, she gained worldwide fame with her sculptures, addressed topics that remain relevant today, and left behind an impressive oeuvre that continues to inspire many artists.

 The Polish Abakanowicz changed the art world forever.
 She is also known as the founder of installation art and elevated working with textiles to an art form.
-Although her name may not yet be widely known, this is your chance to change that.
-Her groundbreaking work, which pushed the boundaries of traditional art forms, is on display in a joint exhibition from April 18 to August 24 at TextielMuseum in Tilburg, Het Noordbrabants Museum, and the provinciehuis Noord-Brabant in 's-Hertogenbosch.
+Her groundbreaking work, which pushed the boundaries of traditional art forms, was on display in a joint exhibition from April 18 to August 24 at TextielMuseum in Tilburg, Het Noordbrabants Museum, and the provinciehuis Noord-Brabant in 's-Hertogenbosch.

-Through this unique collaboration, it is now possible to give Abakanowicz the stage she deserves in our country.
+This unique collaboration, supported by many partners, provided the opportunity to give Abakanowicz the platform she deserves in our country as well.

 A glimpse into Abakanowicz's oeuvre

-• Afbeelding van Magdalena Abakanowicz by Marek Holzman, copyright estate Marek Holzman, the Marta Magdalena Abakanowicz-Kosmowska and Jan Kosmowski Foundation
+• photo Magdalena Abakanowicz by Marek Holzman, copyright estate Marek Holzman, the Marta Magdalena Abakanowicz-Kosmowska and Jan Kosmowski Foundation

-Magdalena Abakanowicz by Marek Holzman, copyright estate Marek Holzman, the Marta Magdalena Abakanowicz-Kosmowska and Jan Kosmowski Foundation Foto van Marek Holzman
+Magdalena Abakanowicz by Marek Holzman, copyright estate Marek Holzman, the Marta Magdalena Abakanowicz-Kosmowska and Jan Kosmowski Foundation Photo Marek Holzman

-• Afbeelding van Magdalena Abakanowicz, Bois le Duc, (1970-1971), Provinciehuis Noord-Brabant © The Marta Magdalena Abakanowicz Kosmowska and Jan Kosmowski Foundation, Warsaw.
+• photo Magdalena Abakanowicz, Bois le Duc, (1970-1971), Provinciehuis Noord-Brabant © The Marta Magdalena Abakanowicz Kosmowska and Jan Kosmowski Foundation, Warsaw.

 Het Noordbrabants Museum